Discover the Coastal Treasure of GTM NERR

 Business Hours

-Guana Outpost South is open every day from 9:00 am to 5:00 pm except Easter, Thanksgiving, Christmas, New Year’s Day, and in cases of extreme weather conditions.
+Guana Outpost South is open every day from 9 a.m.-5 p.m. except Easter, Thanksgiving, Christmas, New Year’s Day, and in cases of extreme weather conditions.
 Call ahead to confirm.
 It is recommended that you make a reservation for kayak, paddleboard, and bike rentals.

 Rental Rates